In the Bible’s first creation story in Genesis 1, human beings are commanded to care for the Earth and all living things.

-A group of people at Lowcountry Presbyterian Church are taking those words to hard, making it their mission to do what they can to protect and clean up the land that humans have polluted and defiled for hundreds of years.
+A group of members at Lowcountry Presbyterian Church are taking those words to heart, making it their mission to do what they can to protect and clean up the land that humans have polluted for hundreds of years.

-Led by Jon and Gretchen Nickel, the church’s Earth Care Team has participated in Adopt-A-Highway and the May River Cleanup and is involved in the Beaufort Walk for Water.
+The church’s Creation Care Team has participated in Adopt-A-Highway and the May River Cleanup and is involved in the Beaufort Walk for Water.

 In addition to working with the community, the church has made a number of changes to its own building.
-It has banned Styrofoam cups, encourages carpooling and is switching out all its lightbulbs to LEDs.
+It has banned Styrofoam cups, encourages carpooling and is investing in special blinds to protect the birds on its campus.

-One of the Earth Care Team’s goals for 2019 was to come up with educational programs focused on climate change.
+One of the Creation Care Team’s goals for 2019 was to come up with educational programs focused on climate change.
 The team decided to host a three-part speaker series on environmental issues.
 In May, former counsel to the U.S. Senate Agriculture Committee Jim Cubie spoke about the environmental legislative process.
-Former U.S. Congressman Bob Inglis will speak on July 17, followed by a talk by U.S. Congressman Joe Cunningham in August.
+Former U.S. Congressman Bob Inglis will speak on July 17, followed by a talk by U.S. Congressman Joe Cunningham on August 29.

 “What we have here is a problem in economics that has an environmental consequence,” he said.
 “If we fix the economics, the environment will take care of itself.”